 Training assures that LIHEAP stakeholders have the resources and knowledge necessary to administer LIHEAP in an efficient, effective, and compliant manner.
 This includes ensuring that stakeholders understand their roles and responsibilities as outlined in federal, state, and tribal regulations.

-The LIHEAP Model State Plan requires grantees to outline how they will train subgrantees, vendors (Section 15, Program Integrity).
+The LIHEAP Model State Plan requires grant recipients to outline how they will train subgrantees, vendors (Section 15, Program Integrity).
 The LIHEAP Statute also requires that vendors understand the rules of LIHEAP, and apply benefits in a timely and appropriate manner (2605(b)(7)).

 The following resources related to LIHEAP business processes are included in the Virtual Library.
 Note: This list is not comprehensive.